-A credit card marketing promotion that advertised a low interest rate without the fine print stating that it was a promotion – and failing to say when it would adjust back to the prevailing interest rate.
+A credit card marketing promotion advertised a low-interest rate without the fine print stating that it was a promotion – and failing to say when it would adjust back to the prevailing interest rate.
 The logic here was that customers who accepted the offer would be rolled into another promotion after the offer expired, so why confuse them with all that fine print.
-(Hmm… maybe because it is regulatory requirement.)
+(Hmm… maybe because it is a regulatory requirement.)

 The business wanted to roll-out a new product without KYC in place upfront, instead wanting to address it in an update to the platform in phase II roll-out, in a few months.
 (We all know how a few months can turn into several months or never.)